0xBV/Soar-EDR/README.md

 ## 📌 Playbook Objective
 Send a Slack message to the user containing information about detections generated from LimaCharlie (EDR).
 Generates a user prompt from Tines (SOAR) for playbook orchestration to optionally isolate the affected workstation.
-Message to the user contains these fields:
+Message to the user contain these fields:
 - Time
 - Hostname
 - Source IP